 March 7 – April 2

-The fairytale concoction of teen angst and devastating loss makes for a grisly good time in this crackling new “thrilledy” — a stew of dark comedy, family drama and fantastical carnage.
+This stew of dark comedy, family drama and fantastical horror makes for a crackling good time.
 It’s 1978 and young Chris is reeling from her mom’s illness and recent death.
 Throw in dad’s new girlfriend (mom’s ex-nurse!), a few freaky little creatures and the boy next door, and things really get out of hand.
-Part campy horror show, part revenge tragedy, the highly theatrical FEATHERS AND TEETH delivers a meaty exploration of grief and obsession.
+Part monster tale and revenge tragedy, the highly theatrical FEATHERS AND TEETH delivers a meaty exploration of grief and obsession.